Cristian Ramírez (Ecuadorian footballer): Personal life

 On 3 June 2021, he acquired citizenship of Russia after playing in the country for 4.5 years.

-In an interview with Nemzeti Sport, he said that he used to spend Christmas at his home in Ecuador.
-However, in the last couple of years he usually spends his winter holiday with his family in an Asian country.
-He also said that he is very satisfied with the results achieved in the 2023–24 UEFA Europa Conference League with Ferencvárosi TC and it does not matter if they have to face with Olympiacos F.C. in the knock-out stage.
+In an interview with Nemzeti Sport, he said that he "used to spend Christmas at his home in Ecuador.
+However, in the last couple of years [he] usually spends his winter holiday with his family in an Asian country".
+He said that he is very satisfied with the results achieved in the 2023–24 UEFA Europa Conference League with Ferencvárosi TC and it does not matter if they have to face with Olympiacos F.C. in the knock-out stage.